Mixed Games Review

 Games like No-Limit Texas Hold'em and Pot-Limit Omaha are the ones played by the majority of players, and you can easily find plenty of strategy tips, courses, and resources to improve.
 However, there are many more poker variations out there, offering fresh opportunities for making money, but have a severe lack of useful information on how to build winning strategies.

-To be honest, the lack of information can be a huge advantage if you are seriously looking to improve, because other players will not be willing to invest their time or resources to study and will leave you many opportunities to make money much easier compared to most popular games.
+To be honest, the lack of information can be a huge advantage if you are seriously looking to improve because other players will not be willing to invest their time or resources in studying, leaving you many opportunities to make money much easier compared to most popular games.

 This is why I decided to review the Course by Jake Abdalla and share what you can find inside of one of the most comprehensive courses on the subject.

-The course encompasses five limit (fixed) games usually found in the Mixed Games setup, namely Razz, Stud, Stud 8, Omaha 8 or Better, and Deuce to Seven Triple Draw.
-Jake introduces the course with a short video talking about some general principles of these limit games and how they differ from the ones found in Hold’em or PLO.
+The course encompasses five limit (fixed) games usually found in the Mixed Games setup: Razz, Stud, Stud 8, Omaha 8 or Better, and Deuce to Seven Triple Draw.
+Jake introduces the course with a short video discussing some general principles of these limit games and how they differ from the ones found in Hold’em or PLO.

 After the introduction, the course is broken down into five sections, each of them containing videos covering one of the games in the mix.
 That way, players can approach it in any way they like and improve their knowledge in one or two specific games in a nice and organized fashion.